- Grown for Good

 We are constantly evaluating our programs with equity in mind, evolving to meet the needs of today’s workforce.

 Our belief in the Power of People enables us to create programs that empower women.
-This year, we launched a pilot program in EMEA specifically focused on developing Women in Supply Chain by providing specific training, coaching, mentoring and sponsorship opportunities with increased visibility for our women leaders.
+We launched a pilot program in EMEA specifically focused on developing Women in Supply Chain by providing specific training, coaching, mentoring and sponsorship opportunities with increased visibility for our women leaders.
 We intend to expand the program to other regions and link members of this group to other external professional associations and their activities.

 Ensuring Pay Equity